CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicFcQueueSettings.md

 ```

 ### -RingSize
 The number of descriptors in each queue.
+The maximum value for Transmit queue is 128 and for Receive queue is 2048.

 ```yaml
 Type: long